Seantz12/Curses-Nyaa/README.md

 Ability to actually change settings (yeah... kind of didn't do that yet lol)

-Make it actually look nice, will provide image of design at some point
+Make it actually look nice, will provide image of design at some point (URWID looks WAY better)

 Possible Features: